 As you can see, playing power chords in Drop C is as easy as being able to find the root note of the chord you wish to play, and then barring the three lowest strings on the corresponding fret.

-Practice your fretboard memory by trying to play songs that you already know, using only these power chords!
-Since you can’t use the voicings you’re used to, it will force you to remember where the root notes are in Drop C.
+Practice your fretboard memory by trying to play songs that you already know, using only these power chords.
+Since you can’t use the voicings you’re used to, it will force you to remember where the root notes are in Drop C. Developing a good sense of the fretboard is essential, either through rote memorization or using a system like the caged system.

 Here are some diagrams to help you get started with major chords: